-1. Buffets: Foods from a buffet line has unlimited potential for gluten contamination.
+Foods from a buffet line has unlimited potential for gluten contamination.
 Utensils for designated foods can be swapped easily and gluten foods can contaminate its gluten-free neighbor.
 The safest practice would be to order strictly from the menu and avoiding the buffet entirely.

-2. Kitchen appliances: Toaster ovens can be a main concern when others utilize its use with gluten-containing products.
+Toaster ovens can be a main concern when others utilize its use with gluten-containing products.
 Designating one toaster for strict gluten-free products can eliminate cross-contamination, as a few wheat crumbs could cause damage to the intestine and cause a cascade of unpleasant symptoms.
 Other safe precautions include thoroughly cleaning and sanitizing equipment after each use.

-3. Deep-fried foods: Frying oil is continuously used in a fast-paced restaurant.
+Frying oil is continuously used in a fast-paced restaurant.
 Gluten-free foods can become contaminated after the fryer has been exposed to a wide variety of gluten-containing foods.
 Avoiding fried foods altogether will decrease odds of gluten consumption and contribute to an overall healthful diet.

-4. Medications: Over-the-counter or prescription, the FALCPA does not comply for medications.
+Over-the-counter or prescription, the FALCPA does not comply for medications.
 Before starting on a new medication, call the physician and pharmacist and verifying the product is gluten-free to verify its ingredients.

-5. Dietary supplements: Dietary supplements are generally recommended to combat nutritional deficiencies often seen in gluten-related disorders.
+Dietary supplements are generally recommended to combat nutritional deficiencies often seen in gluten-related disorders.
 Since some supplements do contain gluten, it is important to determine if it is in fact gluten-free.
 "Contains wheat" is commonly seen on supplement products containing gluten.
 However unlike medications, dietary supplements are required to indicate clearly if wheat is an ingredient.

-6. Uncommon sources: Gluten is not only found in foods, medications, and dietary supplements.
+Gluten is not only found in foods, medications, and dietary supplements.
 If following a gluten-free diet and still having signs and symptoms, look into the following culprits: toothpaste, mouthwash, and cosmetics.

 Adhering to these tips can reduce the chance of gluten consumption.
 However like celiac disease, the gluten-free diet is complex.
 Individuals living with celiac disease truly need to eliminate gluten.
 Talking to a registered dietitian and physician is recommended to identify and determine nutritional needs.